Chemistry Department

 Study the fundamental processes of the chemical world via collegial classrooms and real-world lab experiences.

-Our chemistry major and minor provides students with a thorough education in the fundamental processes of the chemical world to foster creative and critical thinking.
+The Pomona College chemistry major and minor provides students with a thorough education in the fundamental processes of the chemical world, while fostering creative and critical thinking.

-The curriculum will introduce you to an understanding of chemical phenomena, structure, properties and transformations from the atomic and molecular level to the macroscopic level.
-Foundational courses include analytical, biological, inorganic, organic, and physical chemistry, all with state-of-the-art laboratories.
+The curriculum will introduce students to an understanding of chemical phenomena, structure, properties and transformations at the atomic, molecular, and macroscopic level and the macroscopic level.
+After an introductory course, foundational courses in analytical, biological, inorganic, organic, and physical chemistry are available, all with state-of-the-art laboratories.

-A collegial and supportive environment distinguishes our student-faculty interaction in many contexts: the classroom, course laboratories, and in student/faculty collaborative research projects, which are often disseminated within the broader scientific community.
+The Pomona College Chemistry Department believes that all students belong in our classrooms, and that each of those students has an equal right to pathways toward success.
+A collegial and supportive environment distinguishes our student-faculty interaction in many contexts: the classroom, course laboratories, and in student/faculty collaborative research projects, which often result in findings published in peer-reviewed journals or otherwise disseminated in the broader scientific community.

 The Chemistry Department occupies the well-equipped Seaver Chemistry Laboratory.
-You will work with modern instrumentation and software in your coursework and research.
+Students will work with modern instrumentation and software while engaged in coursework and research.

-You will take part in a wider community of engagement through our 5C Chemistry Seminar Series, which brings distinguished guest speakers to campus on a regular basis.
-Our annual Robbins Lecture Series often brings a Nobel Laureate to campus for a week of lectures and student-centered activities.
+Students will engage with the scientific community outside of Claremont through, among other opportunities, the Department’s 5C Chemistry Seminar Series, which brings distinguished guest speakers to campus on a regular basis.
+Our annual Robbins Lecture Series brings an exceptional leader in the chemical sciences to campus for a week of lectures and student-centered activities.

 More News